Last Updated on January 28, 2019

 - Uncontrolled aggressive behavior

-If the person goes into a sudden heart attack or seizure, call emergency respondents to get fast medical assistance.
-In cases where the medical assistance is not yet available, apply first aid measures to prolong the patient’s life until rescue arrives.
+If the person goes into a sudden heart attack or seizure, call an emergency healthcare provider to get fast medical assistance.
+In cases where a healthcare provider is not yet available, apply first aid measures to prolong the patient’s life until rescue arrives.

 Here are some first aid measures to apply: